Milton Wright (bishop)

-Milton Wright (November 17, 1828 – April 3, 1917) was the father of aviation pioneers Wilbur and Orville Wright, and a bishop of the Church of the United Brethren in Christ.
+Milton Wright (November 17, 1828 – April 3, 1917) was an American bishop of the Church of the United Brethren in Christ, best known today for being the father of aviation pioneers Wilbur and Orville Wright, as well as suffragette Katharine Wright Haskell.

 Family

 Milton Wright was the son of Dan Wright and Catherine Wright (Reeder), daughter of George Reeder and Margaret Van Cleve.
 Margaret Van Cleve was one of the earliest women of European ancestry to settle in the Miami River basin.

 Milton met his future wife, Susan Catharine Koerner, b.
 1831, d.
-4 July 1889, at Hartsville College in 1853, where he was appointed as supervisor of the preparatory department and she was a literature student.
-After a long courtship, Milton asked Susan to marry him and accompany him on his assignment by the church to Oregon.
+July 4, 1889, at Hartsville College in 1853, where he was appointed as supervisor of the preparatory department and she was a literature student.
+After a long courtship, Milton asked Susan to marry him and accompany him on his assignment by the church to Sublimity, Oregon.
 She declined, but agreed to marry him when he returned.
 They married in 1859 when he was almost 31 and she was 28.